 - Molds and prototyping: CNC routers are ideal for machining epoxy, foam, and clay 3D design models, as well as cutting molds from EPS foam, polyurethane foam, EVA foam, and plastic.

 What Should You Consider When Purchasing a CNC Router?

-- What type of drive system?
-You must choose from rack and pinion, lead screw, and ball screw.
+- Type of drive system: You must choose between rack and pinion, lead screw, and ball screw.
 Ball screw is the most expensive but allows for cutting larger workpieces with greater accuracy and efficiency.

-- Servo or stepper motors?
-Steppers have more magnetic poles than servo motors for enhanced accuracy.
+- Servo vs stepper motors: Steppers have more magnetic poles than servo motors for enhanced accuracy.
 Servo motors supply twice their rated torque for periods and typically have greater efficiency.

-- Machine’s weight: As a rule, heavier machines are more robust, meaning less vibration and more accurate cutting.
+- Machine weight: As a rule, heavier machines are more robust, meaning less vibration and more accurate cutting.

 - Software: Don’t skimp on software.
-Your CNC router does what the software tells it.
+Your CNC router only does what the software tells it to do.